 English was my favourite subject in high school, my university major, and led me straight into a reporting job at the daily newspaper.
 Back to university again for more lessons in Can Lit and 19th century women’s literature.

 The book and magazine publishing workshops in Banff kindled my love of words and I was soon off to the high-energy world of magazine publishing in Toronto.

 I turned to corporate communications when I moved back to Alberta, writing and editing a health magazine for the province’s health authority.

 When semi-retired, I freelanced for magazines and newspapers.
 Favourite feature-length subjects are health, lifestyle and travel.
 (Did I mention travel?)
 What Sag doesn’t have a bag already packed?
 Although now it seems my date of birth makes me an Ophiuchus.
 These days, my suitcase is a lot lighter, full, instead, of words and pictures from international destinations and little-known outposts.
 In my next chapter of life, I think I will become a word traveller.

-I’m now retired and entering Chapter 6, although I suppose, more correctly, I’m in the Third Stage or Third Chapter of my life.
+I’m now retired and living out Chapter 6, although I suppose, more correctly, I’m in the Third Stage or Third Chapter of my life.
 My desire to write and travel is unabated, and the opportunity to travel further, and for longer, now presents itself.
-We are beginning with the furthest destinations from Canada, and have travelled to Hong Kong and Shanghai, Scandinavia and Iceland, Australia and New Zealand, Mauritius and South Africa, Chili, Portugal, Thailand and Cambodia and soon Japan.
+We are beginning with the furthest destinations from Canada, and have travelled to Hong Kong and Shanghai, Scandinavia and Iceland, Australia and New Zealand, Mauritius and South Africa, Chili, Portugal, Thailand and Cambodia, Singapore, Vietnam and Japan.
 I hope you will join me along the way.